zhbitzwz/gdal/README.md

 # Docker with GDAL 3 and OpenJPEG

-GDAL 3.0.0 with PROJ4 6.0.0 and OpenJPEG 2.3.1 running with (currently) latest Ubuntu 19.04 Disco Dingo.
+Docker image with

+ - GDAL 3.0.0
+ - PROJ4 6.0.0
+ - OpenJPEG 2.3.1

+based on Ubuntu

+ - 18.04 Bionic Beaver with Python 3.6
+ - 19.04 Disco Dingo with Python 3.7

 ## Install
-Under Linux make
+Execute the following statement on a linux based computer

-`chmod u+x $USER`
+`chmod u+x $USER ./docker-build.sh`

-and run with
+and run afterwards with

 `./docker-build.sh`

 Grab a coffee and wait for several minutes.

 Done.

+## Issues

+I got several warnings with the latest Ubuntu 19.04 Disco Dingo caused by changes in Python 3.7.

 ## Usage
 Run docker container with

+`docker run -it --rm gdal3:bionic`

+or

-` docker run -it --rm gdal:3.0.0`
+`docker run -it --rm gdal3:disco`

 and do whatever you like or add ENTRYPOINTS ans scripts.